Articles of Organization for an Oregon LLC

-2. By mail: the LLC filing fee is $100, and your Oregon LLC will be approved in 5-7 business days.
+2. By mail: the LLC filing fee is $100, and your Oregon LLC will be approved in 4-6 weeks (plus mail time).

 Note: The “LLC filing fee” (the fee to create an Oregon LLC) is the same thing as the “Articles of Organization fee”.
 The Articles of Organization is the document, that once approved by the Secretary of State’s office, creates your Oregon LLC.

 Important: The instructions on this page are for the mail filing only.
 We actually recommend filing your Oregon LLC online instead, as the process is easier and the approval time is faster.
 If you’d like to file online, please see this lesson.
 If you prefer to stick with the mail filing, please proceed below.

 You can also choose to hire a company to form your LLC instead.
 Check out Best LLC Services in Oregon for our suggestions.